 And over-the-counter meds, as well as prescription ones, are almost always much, much cheaper anywhere else than the US as well.
 I keep my insurance in case I get very sick and need a lot of care.
 But for everyday things like a yearly gynecologist visit, dental care, and heartburn meds I just go to a local doctor or pharmacy, and pay very little for great care and meds.

 Asking in local expat Facebook groups is a good way to find these providers.

 I am a writer – I did not choose this profession because I enjoy or excel at math.
 I have been doing my own taxes since I got my first job at 16 and I am still terrible at it.
 Being a digital nomad makes that even more complex, as does being self-employed, as does being a citizen of one of the only countries to make you file taxes even if you permanently live elsewhere.

 My advice?
 Get an accountant.
-I’m using Wayfare Accounting (again, not an ad) for the first time ever to make sure I am filing my business taxes right and qualifying for the nomad-friendly Foreign Earned Income Exclusion (no federal income taxes anymore for me!).
+I’ve worked with Online Taxman (again, not an ad) for for several years to make sure I am filing my business taxes right and qualifying for the nomad-friendly Foreign Earned Income Exclusion (no federal income taxes anymore for me!).

 There are plenty of accounting firms who specialize in digital nomad taxes out there, and I think the money spent is well worth it.

 The Perfect Phone Plan

 You can see plenty of ads in the US for “international” cell phones plans, mostly from T-Mobile and Verizon, and I’m here to tell you the hard truth – those plans are terrible for digital nomads.